 (Posted November 9, 2013)

-February 27: Prevention Training for Clergy
+February 27: Faith-Based Prevention Training

 Around the world, religious traditions affirm that children are a gift from the divine.
-What is the role of the church (and clergy) in protecting this gift from neglect and abuse?
+What is the role of the church in protecting this gift from neglect and abuse?
 How can pastors increase their effectiveness in responding to challenges and even crises among their congregants?
 What might our faith communities do to deepen our commitment to the most vulnerable among us?

 (Posted October 31, 2013)

 We are pleased to introduce Allison Carlson!
 After working in the Bismarck Public Schools and the daycare field, Allison has recently joined PCAND as Administrative Assistant.
 With a bachelor's degree from NDSU in Human Development and Family Science, Allison also provides help for the Nurturing Program.
 It's great to have you on the team, Allison!

 (Posted October 24, 2013)